FAQ

 Collapsible content

-unwind takes minimal effort: you lie down on our (un)Blocks using your body weight to release your tight tissues.
+unwind takes minimal effort: after you calm your nervous system, you lie down on our (un)Blocks for a body weight massage.
 Easy, right?
 Sound too simple?

-We target multiple spots at once and hold each position for a few minutes to create release.
-Fascia release is often... uncomfortable but we never want pain or cringing.
+We target multiple spots at once and hold each position for a few minutes to create fascia decompression.
+We never want pain or cringing.
 You're in charge of how much your body can handle, always.

 What do I wear?